 - You may consider cleaning your elements on a consistent basis.
 For example, every 6 months.
 The benefit to doing so is that you won’t experience a slow flow rate.
-Cleaning elements on a regular schedule is at your discretion.
-This is a suggestion, not a requirement.
+Cleaning frequency is really a personal preference.

 How do you clean your filters?

 - First, empty and disassemble the Black Berkey® Elements from the Berkey® unit.